MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/jsonstore-ios/index.md

 ## Adding JSONStore

-1. Edit the existing `podfile`, located at the root of the Xcode project.
+1. Add the following to the existing `podfile`, located at the root of the Xcode project:
-Add to the file:

     ```xml
     pod 'IBMMobileFirstPlatformFoundationJSONStore'